 When venturing into Bali, you’ll find tropical heat, sun-kissed beaches, shady jungles and high volcanic peaks.
-Depending on the flavors you choose for your stay in Bali, be ready to pack accordingly and dress like an “onion.”
+Depending on the flavours you choose for your stay in Bali, be ready to pack accordingly and dress like an onion.
 In other words, wear layers.

-Every year, Bali opens its magical doors to more than 4 million visitors.
+Every year, Bali opens its doors to more than four million visitors.
 Despite its strong customs and traditions, Balinese culture is very welcoming.
-There are not strict dress codes, other than when you visit religious sites.
-While the weather is mostly hot, it can vary, depending on whether you go to the beach or mountains.
-Read our guide on what to wear when traveling to Bali and be perfectly geared up for the adventure of a lifetime.
+There are no strict dress codes other than when you visit religious sites.
+While the weather is mostly hot, it can vary, depending on whether you go to the beach or the mountains.
+Read our guide on what to wear when travelling to Bali, and be perfectly geared up for the adventure of a lifetime.

 Located a few degrees south of the equator, Bali has tropical weather; the island is humid all year, but drier on the southern coast.
 There are only two seasons: dry and rainy.
-The rainy season usually starts in October and ends in mid-March.
-During the rainy season, the temperature is still warm, although inland areas, including Ubud and the mountains around Kintamani, Munduk and Bedugul can get pretty chilly.
-The winds are rough on the coast and there are downpours every day, but usually only for a couple of hours in the afternoon.
+The latter usually starts in October and ends in mid-March.
+During that time, the temperature is still warm, although inland areas, including Ubud and the mountains around Kintamani, Munduk and Bedugul, can get pretty chilly.
+The winds are rough on the coast, and there are downpours every day, but usually only for a couple of hours in the afternoon.
 If you plan to visit Bali during the rainy season, make sure to pack layers and always – always – have a rain poncho with you.

-When the rainy season ends in mid-March, the sky turns blue and the air is fresh and clean because of the rain from the previous months.
-The much-welcomed sun is hot, but in the evening, especially on the highlands, the temperature is pleasing – almost a bit chilly when driving a scooter.
-Pack light cotton and loose clothing; your skin will thank you.
+When the rainy season ends in mid-March, the sky turns blue, and the air is fresh and clean, thanks to the rain from the previous months.
+The much-welcomed sun is hot, but, in the evening, especially on the highlands, the temperature is pleasing – almost a bit chilly when driving a scooter.
+Pack light cotton and loose clothing – your skin will thank you.

-The southern coast, including Kuta, Seminyak, Canggu and the Bukit Peninsula with Uluwatu, is the most popular destination on the island with beaches, surfing and clubs.
-If you are planning to visit these areas, your packing will be easy: boardshorts and tank tops or tees for the boys and a wavy dress or jean shorts with a top for the girls.
+The southern coast, including Kuta, Seminyak, Canggu and the Bukit Peninsula with Uluwatu, is the most popular destination on the island, with beaches, surfing opportunities and clubs.
+If you are planning to visit these areas, your packing will be easy: boardshorts and tank tops or tees for the boys and a wavy dress or jeans shorts with a top for the girls.
 Don’t forget to wear a swimsuit as well!
-If you plan to surf, wear a top to avoid a sunburn; it will save your holiday from unwanted “redness.”
+If you plan to surf, wear a top to avoid sunburn; it will save your holiday from any unwanted redness.
 Also, bring a hat.

-When driving around, you’ll see that locals drive scooters with long pants and a jacket.
-Then you’ll ask yourself, “Why?” because it’s so hot.
-The clothing helps protect drivers from scratches and a sunburn.
-Follow their lead and always wear a helmet too.
-If you’re planning to have a long ride on a busy road, wear sneakers, a long sleeve T-shirt and a scarf or cloth over your mouth.
+When driving around, you’ll see that locals drive scooters wearing long pants and a jacket, and you’ll ask yourself why, as it’s so hot.
+The clothing helps protect drivers from scratches and sunburn.
+Follow their lead, and always wear a helmet, too.
+If you’re planning to have a long ride on a busy road, wear sneakers, a long-sleeve T-shirt and a scarf or cloth over your mouth.
 It will protect you from dust.
 Drive safely!